caltechlibrary/command-line-for-librarians/presentation.md

 Now we can start querying the API for data

-**access token: 89f0181c-168b-4d7d-831c-1fdda2d7bbbb is an example only, it was from http://members.orcid.org/api/tutorial-retrieve-orcid-id**
++ Note: the value of $ORCID_ACCESS_TOKEN is only an example
+    + You get a new value from the API each time you authenticate successfully

 --